circle-linux/migrate-tools/README.md

 # circlelinux-deploy

-An EL to CircleLinux migration tool.
+An EL to CircleLinux migration tool ,port from almalinux-deploy.

 ## Usage